 In the top 3% of schools for value added at A Level and excellent pastoral care amongst 120 acres of verdant acreage puts The Oratory onto the Muddy radar.
 Read my review here.

-The Oratory School is an independent boarding and day school for boys aged 11-18 with 56% of the children choosing to board in some capacity.
-A Catholic school that welcomes boys of all faiths or none (around 50% of the boys from Catholic backgrounds), the school was established in 1859, and moved to its current site in 1942, set in 120 acres of frankly stunning scenery, and with a grand Queen Anne mansion house at the end of a long sweeping drive.
-The school has relatively small numbers for its size – 300 boys altogether, with classes of around 20 for 11-16, moving to smaller tutor groups for A Levels, and the school prides itself on its family vibe.
-The co-educational Oratory Prep (ages 2-13) about 5 minutes down the road is the main feeder school.
+Boarding, in fact, is popular here, with 56% of the children choosing to board in some capacity.
+A Catholic school that welcomes all faiths or none (around 50% of the pupils from Catholic backgrounds), the school was established in 1859, and moved to its current site in 1942, set in 120 acres of frankly stunning scenery, and with a grand Queen Anne mansion house at the end of a long sweeping drive.

 ART, MUSIC & DRAMA